PNNL-Comp-Mass-Spec/LCMSNet/SDK/README.txt

-To build deployment-ready library files, build using the PNNLRelease configuration, which will copy the .dll files to the \lib directory.
+To build deployment-ready library files, build using the Release configuration, which will copy the .dll files to the \lib directory.